Making The Best Crochet

-One of the great things about crochet is that there is constantly new stuff to learn.
-I’m always completely bowled over when I stumble upon a new technique, pattern, colour combination… all the other things.
-Actually I think what astonishes me most is that it still has the ability to surprise me!
+One of the great things about crochet is that there are constantly new tips and tricks to learn.
+I’m always completely bowled over when I stumble upon a new crochet technique, pattern, or colour combination.
+Actually, I think what astonishes me most is that crochet, or more to the point, how we crochet, always has the ability to surprise!

 I learned to crochet six years ago (Nanna tried to teach me when I was little; I didn’t get on with it).
-After six years I still love crochet and I still love it when it teaches me something new.
-A lot of it is probably my childish pride but I don’t care, it makes me happy.
+After six years I still LOVE crochet and I still love it when it teaches me something new.
+A lot of it is probably my childish pride but I don’t care, it makes me super happy.
 It makes me squee when I accomplish something that’s new to me.
-I’ve found a hobby that continually delights me!
-And that’s the point, these things are new to me but they might not be new to somebody else.
-They’re discovered by somebody and we’re lucky enough that these crochet tips and tricks get shared for us all to find and gleefully enjoy.
+I’ve found a hobby that continually delights.

-I’ve recently found a few fabulous crochet techniques and I thought it would be a really good idea to collate them all together.
-It also got me thinking about the ones that blew my mind in the past.
-So they’re here too.
-Some are more common knowledge than others but I didn’t know them at one time, maybe you don’t either.
-Let me know what you think and let me know if there are some crazy crochet secrets that I’ve missed.
+Anyway, I thought it would be a really good idea to collate some of my favourite crochet tips together in one place.
+Some are more common than others but I didn’t know them at one time, maybe you don’t either?
+There are probably loads more I have yet to try as well.
+Let me know what you think, and tell me if there are some awesome crochet secrets that I’ve missed.

 3. Stop your Chains Twisting!